 To request a grade review, contact the FPF office at firstname.lastname@example.org by the Spring term immediately following your FPF term (April 29, 2022).
 The FPF staff will work with the instructor to conduct the grade review and inform you of the decision—including any remedies, if applicable—within 30 days of receiving the request for review.

 If, and only if, the above procedures have failed to resolve the matter, you may appeal the FPF administration decision by submitting a letter addressed to the Dean's Office, UC Berkeley Extension, 1995 University Ave., Suite 110, Berkeley, CA 94704-7000.
 This written request for appeal must be initiated within 30 days of receiving the decision from the FPF administration.
 The dean's designee will review the request for appeal, conduct an investigation and make a decision—including any remedies, if applicable—within 30 days of receiving the request for appeal.
 The dean's designee makes the final decision for unresolved grade appeals for all students enrolled in FPF courses and programs.
 In extenuating circumstances, the appeal timeline may be extended.

 Academic Records and Transcripts

-If you need an unofficial transcript, please use the "Prior Term" grades page on CalCentral.berkeley.edu.
+If you need an unofficial transcript, please use the "Prior Term" grades page on CalCentral.

+FPF grades appear on both an Extension transcript and UC Berkeley campus transcript.
 You will also have an official UC Berkeley Extension transcript after your participation in FPF.
-Visit our Transcripts page for more information on access your Extension student records and ordering an Extension transcript if you need one.
+Visit the Transcripts page for more information on accessing your Extension student records and ordering an Extension transcript if you need one.